carpedm20/NTM-tensorflow/README.md

 ![alt_tag](NTM.gif)

-** Recurrent models of TensorFlow 0.6.0 should have explicitely defined the number of timesteps per sequence and do not support dynamic unrolling (discussed in [here](https://groups.google.com/a/tensorflow.org/d/msg/discuss/DJ_4vYKylbA/sg2XhVodAgAJ) and [here](https://github.com/fchollet/keras/wiki/Keras,-now-running-on-TensorFlow#known-issues)) so there is a limitaion for the current NTM implementation. **
+**Recurrent models of TensorFlow 0.6.0 should have explicitely defined the number of timesteps per sequence and do not support dynamic unrolling (discussed in [here](https://groups.google.com/a/tensorflow.org/d/msg/discuss/DJ_4vYKylbA/sg2XhVodAgAJ) and [here](https://github.com/fchollet/keras/wiki/Keras,-now-running-on-TensorFlow#known-issues)).** Therefore, the current NTM implementation does not show the performance described in the original paper.

 Prerequisites